Good Grief Cook

 Felt heart.

 Back to easy!
 Open your fridge, check your pantry and grab some wild blueberries from the freezer.
-You will have everything you need to put together a super food delicious and jam-packed naturally nutritious smoothie.
+You will have everything you need to put together a super food delicious and jam-packed naturally nutritious smoothie like this chai tea latte.
 Not to mention you will save a ton of money not buying supplements created in some laboratory.
 This A-B-C (apple, basil, Cinnamon) wild blueberry smoothie came together in a few minutes with what I had on hand today in my kitchen.
 Notice the subtle changing layers of flavors as you sip down to the delicious last drop.
-Your belly says, “thank you”!
+Your belly says, "thank you"!
+Pair this with a stuffed French toast or ricotta waffle and your heart may explode with joy.

 Complimentary flavors of apples, basil and cinnamon make this wild blueberry smoothie extra delicious.